RoboJackets/apiary/docs/officers/events.rst

 .. vale Google.Passive = NO

 .. hint::
-   To create an event, you must have the :ref:`officer` role.
+   To create an event, you must have the :ref:`officer`, :ref:`project-manager`, or :ref:`team-lead` role.
    If you need access, ask in :slack:`it-helpdesk`.

 #.
 From the Apiary homepage, click the :guilabel:`Admin` link in the top navigation bar.